 1. Doji

-Doji is a unique candlestick pattern that means market is indecisive.
-Traders see this pattern when the open and close are almost equal.
+Doji is a unique candlestick pattern that means the market is indecisive.
+Traders see this pattern when the opening and closing are almost equal.
 This tight range means buyers and sellers are balanced and there’s uncertainty on the next direction.

-A doji can appear in different forms like standard doji, long-legged doji or gravestone doji.
+A Doji can appear in different forms like standard doji, long-legged doji, or gravestone doji.
 Each one gives different insights depending on the context.
-For example, a long-legged doji means higher volatility, a gravestone doji often appears at market tops.
+For example, a long-legged doji means higher volatility and a gravestone doji often appears at market tops.

 Using doji patterns can be a signal of reversals or continuations of price trends.
 When you see a doji after an uptrend, it may be a reversal to a downtrend.
 When you see it during a downtrend, it might mean the price will continue to fall but with caution.